Women speaking to a group

 Before you can implement your vision, you must communicate it internally and externally again and again

-As the agency leader, you are responsible for making the linkages between your vision and your agency’s operations.
+As the agency leader, you are responsible for making the linkages between your vision and your organization’s operations.

 You continually model your vision and continue to refer to it as you attend to operational issues of the agency.